xingyazhou/Data-Structure-And-Algorithm/README.md

 ### [Two Pointers](https://github.com/xingyazhou/Data-Structure-And-Algorithm/tree/master/TwoPointers) In this folder, Two Pointers are used to solve problems <br>
 ### [Heapq](https://github.com/xingyazhou/Data-Structure-And-Algorithm/tree/master/Heapq) In this folder, heapq (priority queue) is used to solve problems <br>
 ### [LinkedList](https://github.com/xingyazhou/Data-Structure-And-Algorithm/tree/master/LinkedList) In this folder, Linked List is used to solve problems <br>
+### [Greedy](https://github.com/xingyazhou/Data-Structure-And-Algorithm/tree/master/Greedy) In this folder, Greedy algorithm is used to solve problems <br>
 ### [Other](https://github.com/xingyazhou/Data-Structure-And-Algorithm/tree/master/Other)   In this folder, some other interesting python scripts are included <br>